-Protections and Accommodations for Pregnant and Parenting Students orientation, and gender identity in education programs or activities that receive federal financial assistance.
+Protections and Accommodations for Pregnant and Parenting Students

+The U.S. Department of Education's Office for Civil Rights (OCR) enforces, among other statutes, Title IX of the Education Amendments of 1972.
+Title IX protects people from discrimination based on sex, sexual orientation, and gender identity in education programs or activities that receive federal financial assistance.
 This protection includes those who may be pregnant and parenting.
 Title IX states: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Students seeking accommodations related to pregnancy or parenting should contact the Office of Title IX for information, resources, and support at titleixteam@pvamu.edu.
 Additional information and/or support may be provided by the Office of Disability Services or the Office of the Dean of Students.